General Mathematics

 • This criterion assesses students ability to interpret mathematical results, their reasoning when drawing conclusions and ability to consider appropriateness of their solutions, correct use of mathematics notation, representations and information, and their communication of ideas and information.

-Successful completion of this subject leads to: Stage 2 General Mathematical
+Successful completion of this subject leads to: Stage 2 General Mathematics

 Students who intend to study General Mathematics at Stage 2: must complete 20 credits of Stage 1 General Mathematics or Mathematical Methods.